 Five Easy Vegetables to Grow

-When you first start growing your own vegetables, you will be faced with a bewildering range of possible choices.
+Which are easy vegetables to grow?
+When I first start growing my own vegetables I remember being faced with a bewildering range of possible choices.

-So much so that one friend of ours actually failed to plant anything in the first season because she was so confused!
+So much so that a friend of mine actually failed to plant anything in the first season because she was so confused!

 Don't let this happen to you.

-All the following crops are virtually foolproof, requiring only a reasonably well prepared site and regular watering and weeding.
+I can guarantee that all the following vegetables are virtually foolproof, requiring only a reasonably well prepared site and regular watering and weeding.

 Easy Vegetables to Grow Number 1: Runner Beans